This website contains market prices (MARKET) & book values (BOOK) for every widely released professional wrestling trading card set.

 The number of individual cards in each complete or base set is provided in brackets.
 The prices stated are for all the cards in the set.
 In cases where the base set contains many individual cards of value, they have been separately listed.

 This website does not include pricing for:

 - Parallel Insert, Parallel Memorabilia or Parallel Autograph Cards

 - Single Wrestler Cards that are not part of a larger wrestling set

 - Mexican Luche Libre Cards

-- Stickers (unless printed on card stock)
+- Stickers (unless part of a larger card set)

 - Digital Cards